Soft-Biophysics-Group/frusa_lattice_mc/README.md

 * Next: Change the geometry class to accept user input
 * Next: Implement Python classes to generate the interaction matrix
+* Next: Implement 1D lattice geometry and test the simulation on it first
 * When time: perform small refactor of the particles.update library, which is particularly ugly and reuses code